Ezhil-Language-Foundation/open-tamil/README.rst

 =====================================
 tamilstemmer
 ------------
-This module is new in v0.96 provides access to simple stemmer functions originally created by Damodharan Rajalingam.
+This module (introduced in v0.96) provides access to simple stemmer functions originally created by Damodharan Rajalingam.

 tamil